mohd-ahsan-mirza/git-automator/README.md

 It is recommended that you do the first push manually to set the upstream branch<br/>
 git push --set-upstream origin master<br/>
 if you are adding any files directly on github please follow the commit message convention<br/>
-Note: If there are multiple people modifying the same branch this automator might nor work<br/>
+Note: If there are multiple people modifying the same branch this automator might not work<br/>